CreepyChameleon/TypeSkript/README.md

 `the variable NAME is equal to the TYPE VALUE`

-    assigns the variable called NAME to the value VALUE Variable types
+    Assigns the variable called NAME to the value VALUE Variable types
-> String, Integer, Float, Boolean
+> String, Integer, Float, Boolean, Input

+`the variable NAME is equal to the input "This is an input: "`

+    Prompts the user for an input, which is stored in the given variable

 #### Math
 `the variable NAME is increased by VALUE`